finessiano/blockchain-developer-bootcamp-final-project/README.md

 ### Description
 This is the prototype of a FIFA2022 prediction market pool.
 In this version there is only one pool where users can bet on France, the current champion, winnig or loosing the FIFA2022.
+My goal is to create a fully functional prediction market platform with plenty of pools and more features, but I realised that I still got a lot to learn while finalizing this project!

 ### Participate
 To participate, users must pick a side and deposit a non-zero amount of ETH.